Argimlas/swh/content/posts/instruction-bar-terminals/index.md

    | :-: |
    | *blue: VIN-wire, black: gnd-wire* |

-   If you directly solder the 9V Battery clips onto the breadboard it would be black on gnd and red on VIN.
+   If you directly solder the 9V Battery clips onto the pcb it would be black on gnd and red on VIN.

 5. Next you should solder the radio-module.
    1. Solder the 100 µF Capacitor onto the module. :warning: be carefull so that the white side of the capacitor is connected to the gnd pin of the radio-module

    2. Now solder all 4 wires to the radio-module.

-   3. In the last step you solder the wires from the radio module to your breadboard, start with gnd then 5V and then the two data wires.
+   3. In the last step you solder the wires from the radio module to your pcb, start with gnd then 5V and then the two data wires.
       | ![img6](hc-12.JPG) |
       | :-: |
       | *radio-module with capacitor* |

 6. After the radio module continue with soldering the oled-screen.
-   Again, first solder the wires to the screen and then to the breadboard.
+   Again, first solder the wires to the screen and then to the pcb.
-   On the breadboard start with gnd, then 5V, then the data wires.
+   On the pcb start with gnd, then 5V, then the data wires.

 7. Now the LED follows.
    First solder the 220 Ω Resistor onto the short leg (cutted side) of the LED.
-   This side also goes onto your gnd line on the breadboard.
+   This side also goes onto your gnd line on the pcb.
    After that solder the other leg of the LED onto the data pin.

 8. Next is the rotary encoder:
-   1. First solder all the wires onto the rotary encoder and then the two gnd wires onto the gnd-line on the breadboard.
+   1. First solder all the wires onto the rotary encoder and then the two gnd wires onto the gnd-line on the pcb.

    2. After that, solder the three 10 kΩ Resistors onto the 5V-line and then onto the three data pins.
       To prevent short circuits use shrink tubing around the resistors and only leave a small part of the wire unprotected.